robpomeroy/packer-builds/README.md

 optimal.
 Just don't ask me to change the localisation from en_GB. ;-)

 The builds are deliberately minimal, since I use Ansible to configure machines after provisioning.
-I only include virtualisation tools and Python, which is required for Ansible.
+For Linux, I only include virtualisation tools and Python, which is required for Ansible.

-The Oracle 8 build is probably the most complete - it offers Hyper-V and VMware (free ESXi) builds.
+The Oracle 8 and Ubuntu 20.04 plans are the most complete - they offer Hyper-V and VMware (free ESXi) builds.

+Plans should work with Packer 1.6 and above.

 ## Credits